-Stolyar’s work has also made significant industrial impact, especially during his 16 years at Bell Labs Mathematical Sciences Research — he is an author of over 20 patents, with many solutions and algorithms implemented in real systems.
+Stolyar’s work has also made significant industrial impact, especially during his 16 years at Bell Labs Mathematical Sciences Research Center.
+He is an author of over 20 patents, with many solutions and algorithms implemented in real systems.

 Stolyar’s current research is primarily motivated by the problems arising in big data processing and cloud computing.

-“Cloud systems have become my main motivation about 4-5 years ago.
-It happened very naturally, because these system are of great practical interest and at the same time are rich sources of new models and problems in stochastic networks,” he said.
+“Cloud systems [become] my main motivation about 4 or 5 years ago.
+It happened very naturally, because these system are of great practical interest and at the same time are rich sources of new models and problems in stochastic networks,” he says.
 “I also continue to be interested in other application areas, such as wireless communications and call/contact centers.”

-He said he is looking forward to joining UIUC, where he has common research interests with many faculty members, both in ISE and in other departments.
+He says he is looking forward to joining the faculty at Illinois, where he has common research interests with many faculty members, both in ISE and in other departments.

-“I’m very much looking forward to interacting with them,” Stolyar said.
-“I’m really excited about joining the University, a legendary place where a lot of great research and innovation is happening.”
+“I’m very much looking forward to interacting with them,” Stolyar says.
+“I’m really excited about joining the university, a legendary place where a lot of great research and innovation is happening.”